UNIVERSE-DAO/UNIVERSE/0 DAO - Layer Zero/0.2 UIP/README.md

-# UIP - UNIVERSE IMPROVEMENT PROPOSAL
+# UIP — UNIVERSE Improvement Proposal

-This document is developed under protection
-and will be published after **Phase 1: BUIDL**.

-It defines the core mechanics of governance,
+The UIP system defines the core mechanics for protocol evolution,
-including the UNIVERSE Improvement Proposal (UIP) system
-and multisig-style upgrade authorization.
+including proposal structure, governance flow, and upgrade authorization.

+This framework is currently under active development and protected
+during **Phase 1: BUIDL** to ensure coherence and security.

-> Until decentralization is operational, this file remains private.
+Until decentralization becomes operational,
+this directory remains intentionally minimal and partially private.

+A public UIP process will be released at the beginning of **Phase 2: ALIGN**.